Phillies Short Hops: Game 3

 4 AB, 2 H, 1 R

-Comment: Werth was a bright spot on a night that Philadelphia struggled at the plate.
+Comment: Howard was a bright spot on a night that Philly mostly struggled at the plate.

 Kevin Horan is an associate reporter for MLB.com.
 This story was not subject to the approval of Major League Baseball or its clubs.